Working with nRF53 Series¶

 CONFIG_BT_MAX_CONNmust be greater than or equal to the maximum number of connections configured for the Bluetooth Host in the application core firmware.

-If the application sample uses specific Bluetooth LE functionality, this functionality must be enabled in the network sample as well.
+If the application sample uses a specific Bluetooth LE functionality, this functionality must be enabled in the network sample as well.
 For example, you must modify the configuration of the network sample to make it compatible with the Bluetooth: Throughput sample: